Josef-TL/lethal-dose/README.md

 # lethal-dose
 This is portfolio project 3, for Webtechnology
 <br>
-Concept is; enter bodyweight, choose foodstuff
+Concept is; enter bodyweight, choose foodstuff.
+The website will calculate your lethal dose.